Guiding You Through the Disability Maze

-To understand how an attorney or hearing advocate can help at an Alpharetta Social Security disability hearing, it is helpful to understand how a hearing proceeds and what the SSA is looking for.
-A Social Security disability lawyer or hearing advocate could help you demonstrate eligibility for benefits at a hearing in several ways.
+To understand how an attorney can help at an Alpharetta Social Security disability hearing, it is helpful to understand how a hearing proceeds and what the SSA is looking for.
+A Social Security disability lawyer can help you demonstrate eligibility for benefits at a hearing in several ways.

 To be eligible for disability benefits, a worker must not be able to perform work done previously and not be able to adjust to a new kind of job because of their medical condition.
 In addition, the disabling medical condition must be expected to last at least one year or cause the applicant’s death.

-In short, the SSA is looking for evidence to support a finding of total long-term disability.
-Attorneys and hearing advocates with experience working with the SSA understand this and should know how to effectively demonstrate a level of disability that meets the agency’s standards.
+In short, the SSA is looking for evidence to support a finding of total, long-term disability.
+Our legal advocates are experienced in working with the SSA and understand how to effectively demonstrate a level of disability that meets the agency’s standards.

-While a hearing advocate or lawyer may provide valuable assistance during a disability hearing before an administrative law judge, perhaps the most important function of good legal counsel actually takes place before the hearing.
+While a skilled advocate for the disabled may provide valuable assistance during a disability hearing before an administrative law judge, perhaps the most important function of good legal counsel actually takes place before the hearing.
 This function primarily takes the form of helping gather evidence to support the claim of disability by collecting and submitting medical records so that they are ready for the hearing.

 It is almost always wise to have older records showing the extent of the disability as well as recent records demonstrating that the medical condition continues to render the applicant unable to work.
-A lawyer or hearing advocate could also determine whether it would be a good idea to obtain additional tests and seek out supportive statements from physicians to enhance the viability of a claim.
+A disability representative at our firm can also determine whether it would be a good idea to obtain additional tests and seek out supportive statements from physicians to enhance the viability of a claim.

-A dedicated Social Security disability lawyer or hearing advocate may also work to prepare the applicant for the hearing.
-For instance, the attorney or hearing advocate may discuss questions that are likely to be posed by the judge and counsel the applicant about information to have available.
+A dedicated Social Security disability lawyer may also work to prepare the applicant for the hearing.
+For instance, a hearing claims advocate may discuss questions that are likely to be posed by the judge and counsel the applicant about information to have available.

-During a hearing regarding a denied Social Security benefits application, the applicant’s attorney or hearing advocate may serve many functions.
-They may serve as an advocate, speaking on behalf of the applicant and explaining arguments that it may be difficult for the person to articulate individually.
-In addition, the hearing advocate or attorney may also direct proceedings to a degree by asking the applicant questions in a manner designated to reveal key information, or by questioning expert witnesses in order to bring specified information to the judge’s attention.
+During a hearing regarding a denied Social Security benefits application, the applicant’s disability representative may serve many functions.
+They may serve as an advocate, speaking on behalf of the applicant and explaining arguments that may be difficult for the person to articulate themselves.
+In addition, the hearing advocate may also direct proceedings to a degree by asking the applicant questions in a manner designated to reveal key information, or by questioning expert witnesses in order to bring specified information to the judge’s attention.

-Social security disability proceedings can often involve complex arguments, but an experienced lawyer or hearing advocate should understand these intricate points so they could effectively argue how your case meets one of the eligibility standards.
-For information about how an attorney or hearing advocate can help at an Alpharetta Social Security disability hearing in your specific case, call today to arrange a consultation with a member of our intake team.
+Social security disability hearings can often involve complex arguments, but an experienced advocate for the disabled should understand these intricate points so they could effectively argue how your case meets one of the eligibility standards.
+For information about how an attorney can help at an Alpharetta Social Security disability hearing in your specific case, call today to arrange a consultation with a member of our team.